-An Excel mistake caused a change in economic policy.
-A user mistake or Microsoft’s?
+A simple Excel worksheet mistake caused a change in economic policy.
+Was it a user’s mistake or Microsoft’s?

 There were several problems with the calculation and methodology.
 We don’t intend to deal with the level of disclosure nor conclusions in the paper let alone the subsequent use in economic policy.
 That’s an economic and political area that us mere computer nerds are quite unqualified to comment upon.

 We’ll just look at the mistake made in Excel.
 Paul Krugman called it a ‘coding error’ and that phrase was used elsewhere without further detail.
 The term ‘coding error’ led us to expect that some complex Excel macro or long formula was wrong – but no.